mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 161 - Abstract Final Undefined Classes/readme.md

 ![Code Smell 161 - Abstract/Final/Undefined Classes](Code%20Smell%20161%20-%20Abstract%20Final%20Undefined%20Classes.jpg)

-*Your classes are abstract, final o undefined*
+*Your classes are abstract, final, or undefined*

 > TL;DR: If your language has the right tool, your classes should be either abstract or final.